Saturday, May 26, 2012

 I have anger.

 What the hell is going on.
-I mean really.
+I mean, really.
 WHAT THE FUCK, IS GOING ON WITH ALL THIS.
-My kids don’t deserve it.
-They are the victims to what is going on.
-I have to put on a smile everyday and pretend that everything is all right, when it clearly it isn’t.
-Does that make me father of the year?
-Hell no. It makes me a parent shielding my kids from the reality of life and it pisses me off that I have to do that now.
+My kids don't deserve it.
+They are the victims of what is going on.
+I have to put on a smile every day and pretend that everything is all right when it clearly isn't.
+Does that make me the father of the year?
+Hell no. It makes me a parent shielding my kids from the reality of life, and it pisses me off that I have to do that now.

 I feel sorry for myself.

-It isn’t fair that I have to do this alone.
-Alone in the sense that my partner is not here to help me raise these kids.
-I can receive all the help in the world from who ever the hell wants to help me do it, but it doesn’t make up for the fact, that in the end, I am alone in this.
+It isn't fair that I have to do this alone, alone in the sense that my partner is not here to help me raise these kids, and my immediate family has undoubtedly left me high and dry.
+And her family left me high and dry.
+I can receive all the help in the world from whoever the hell wants to help me do it, but it doesn't make up for the fact that, in the end, I am alone in this.
 My kids are alone in this.
 They are one accident away from being an orphan.

 And Selfish.

-What about my hopes and dream?
+What about my hopes and dreams?
 My plans, they are gone.
 Cast aside like trash.
-The things I really wanted to do, will never come to fruition.
+The things I really wanted to do will never come to fruition.

 This whole situation is taking a heavy toll on me.
-It is an organism that reaches out and effects so many other people.
-I am on the front line, so it is impossible to see who it is effecting behind me, when I am trying to save my own ass and focus on only what’s in front of me.
+It is an organism that reaches out and affects so many other people.
+I am on the front line, so it is impossible to see who it is affecting behind me when I am trying to save my own ass and focus on only what's in front of me.

-But I am not naive, and understand others are hurting for me, for themselves.
-People need to understand that I am in the ring alone in this fight.
+But I am not naive, and I understand others are hurting for me, for themselves.
+People must realize that I am in the ring alone in this fight.
 I know what I have to do.
 I am grieving in my own way.
 I just need to find the cure for what ails me.

 Creative Commons License